-This is the first week of a weekly poll series we will launch on our site.
-It takes one minute and once you submit your response you'll be taken to a page where you can see the results.
+This is part of our weekly poll series - it takes one minute and once you submit your response you'll be taken to a page where you can see the results.
 Continue the conversation on the results page about why you chose your answer by clicking on "COMMENT ON" APViewpoint link.